 Progress check conducted at end point of each study period

-At the conclusion of each semester of study, the Dean of Academic Administration shall:-
+At the conclusion of each semester of study, the Dean of Studies shall:-

 - confirm that all marks have been entered into the Student Management System and have been calculated;